Child Support Attorney Albuquerque

 Disputes Over Income

-Since gross income largely determines the outcome of a support calculation, it’s no surprise that parents often spar over it.
+Since gross income largely determines the outcome of the calculation, it’s no surprise that parents often spar over it.
 One of them may be accused of under-reporting or hiding income to avoid paying more.
 Another common problem is when one loses a job or is deliberately working less to try to suppress his or her income.
 In cases like these, the court can impute income to the one who owes it.

 If you are the paying parent and you lose your job or start earning less through no fault of your own, you are still required to pay support.
 You cannot simply decide on your own to stop paying the full amount, even if you are trying to find employment.
 Instead, you should talk to your attorney immediately about modifying the amount.